rudradas05/rudradas05/README.md

 - 🔐 Skilled with **Clerk, OAuth, JWT**, and **role-based authentication**
 - 🧩 Focused on **clean architecture and maintainable code**
 - 🌱 Currently building **AI-powered collaboration tools & finance apps**
-- 💬 Ask me about **Full-Stack Development, TypeScript, or AI in Web Apps**

 ---